enfycius/enfycius/README.md

 First of all, I would like to express my sincere gratitude to Professor [Jaemin Shin](https://sites.google.com/site/jaeminshin3/), who laid the foundation for all my learning.

-Next, I would like to express my sincere gratitude to my professors in the Department of Civil Engineering at Hanbat National University for their encouragement and assistance in helping me learn civil engineering smoothly.
+Next, I would like to express my sincere gratitude to my professors in the Department of Civil Engineering at Hanbat National University for their encouragement and assistance in helping me learn Civil Engineering smoothly.

 In particular, I would like to thank Prof. [Haemin Jeon](https://haeminjeon.wixsite.com/hbnu), who has been very helpful in my career.
 To whom I will be eternally grateful.